percona/pbm-docs/docs/troubleshoot/pbm-report.md

 When troubleshooting issues with backups and restores, viewing logs and PBM status may sometimes not be enough to identify the root of the issue.

-Starting with version 2.8.0 you can generate a diagnostics report about a specific backup or a restore.
+Starting with version 2.8.0 you can generate a diagnostics report about a specific *logical* backup or a restore.
 The report includes the following information:

 * The information about the environment where a backup or a restore is running.
 * Logs collected between the start and end time of the command execution